-Total health care expenses decreased by \$81.7 million, or 8.6%, to \$870.3 million in 2018, compared to 2017.
-Approximately \$7.3 million of this decrease is related to the implementation of GASB 74 in 2017, which requires health care receipts, or payments, from retirees and health care vendors to OPERS, offset the related health care expenses incurred by OPERS during the year.
-In 2018, health care expenses were reduced by \$250.0 million, compared to \$242.7 million in 2017, including retiree-paid health care premiums, prescription rebates and federal subsidies.
-The remaining majority of the decrease reflects the continued savings from changes to the health care plan approved in 2012.
+Total health care expenses decreased in 2019 by \$102.4 million, or 11.8%, to \$767.9 million, compared to 2018.
+The implementation of GASB 74 in 2017 requires health care receipts, or payments, from retirees and health care vendors to OPERS, to offset the related health care expenses incurred by OPERS during the year.
+In 2019, health care expenses were reduced by \$251.2 million, compared to \$250.0 million in 2018, including retiree-paid health care premiums, prescription rebates and federal subsidies.
+The majority of the decrease in health care expenses reflects the continued savings from changes to the health care plan approved in 2012 and the continued decline in enrollment for non-Medicare retirees.

-More than half of the health care expenses are comprised of medical, dental, vision, and prescription drug costs, as well as reimbursements to retirees for Medicare Part A premiums.
-Medical, dental, vision and disease-management costs, netted against health care receipts, represent approximately 35% of the total health care expenses for 2018 and 2017.
-Prescription drug costs comprised 16% of total health care expenses in 2018 and 2017.
-Medicare Part A premium reimbursements were approximately 3%, an increase from the 2% Medicare Part A premium reimbursement in 2017.
+Almost half of the health care expenses are comprised of medical, dental, vision, and prescription drug costs, as well as reimbursements to retirees for Medicare Part A premiums.
+Medical, dental, vision and disease-management costs, netted against health care receipts represent approximately 29% of the total health care expenses for 2019, a decrease from 35% in 2018.
+Prescription drug costs comprised 15% and 16% of total health care expenses in 2019 and 2018, respectively.
+Medicare Part A premium reimbursements were approximately 4%, an increase from 3% in 2018.
 Retirees who did not contribute to Medicare during their career, and to a lesser extent their spouses, may receive reimbursement of their Medicare Part A premium to qualify for participation in the Connector.

 OPERS provides self-insured group health care and prescription drug plans for non-Medicare eligible recipients and their eligible dependents.
 Costs in self-insured plans will fluctuate based on overall market costs from claims experience, catastrophic claims and processing timing.
-The overall number of retirees and dependents in health care plans in 2018 decreased by 4.2%.
-As anticipated with the phase-out of spousal health care subsidy, the number of spouses and other dependents enrolled in OPERS coverage decreased by almost 6,000, or 13.7%, in 2017 and by an additional 4,700, or 12.9%, in 2018.
-Correspondingly, OPERS' total non-Medicare eligible medical (includes medical, dental, vision and disease management) health care cost decreased by 9.6% to \$303.0 million (after netting \$250.0 million in health care-related receipts against the costs), compared to \$335.2 million in 2017 (after netting \$242.7 million in health care-related receipts against the costs).
-Prescription drug costs decreased 7.9% to \$136.6 million in 2018, compared to \$148.3 million in 2017.
+The overall number of retirees and dependents in health care plans in 2019 decreased by 7.7%.
+As anticipated with the phase-out of the spousal health care subsidy, the number of spouses and other dependents enrolled in OPERS coverage decreased by almost 3,500, or 11.1%, in 2019 and by 4,700, or 12.9%, in 2018.
+Correspondingly, OPERS' total non-Medicare eligible health care cost (includes medical, dental, vision and disease management) decreased by 26.2% to \$223.6 million (after netting \$251.2 million in health care-related receipts against the costs).
+Prescription drug costs decreased 16.8% to \$113.6 million in 2019, compared to \$136.6 million in 2018.

 Beginning January 1, 2016, Medicare-enrolled retirees have the opportunity to select supplemental coverage through the Connector and may receive a deposit into an HRA account to be used for reimbursement of qualified health care expenses.
-In 2018, reimbursements of qualified medical expenses through the HRA for retirees and their qualified dependents decreased by 5.7% to \$399.3 million, compared to 2017, as claims paid during 2018 decreased compared to 2017.
-Reimbursements of qualified medical expenses from health care accounts for Member-Directed Plan participants decreased by 36.7% to \$4.1 million in 2018, compared to 2017, as claims paid during 2018 decreased compared to 2017.
+In 2019, reimbursements of qualified medical expenses through the HRA for retirees and their qualified dependents decreased by 0.3% to \$398.3 million, compared to 2018.
+Reimbursements of qualified medical expenses from health care accounts for Member-Directed Plan participants increased by 14.5% to \$4.7 million in 2019, compared to 2018.
 In addition, OPERS closed the wellness retiree medical account plan at the end of 2016 and transferred balances to the HRA for members with accounts in both plans starting in 2017.
-For those without an HRA, OPERS initiated automatic reimbursements of premiums paid to OPERS through pension deduction.
-These efforts resulted in an increase in the reimbursement of qualified medical expenses from the wellness accounts of \$8.0 million in 2017, an increase of 115.1% over 2016.
-Premiums paid and transfer of balances to the HRA for 2018 totaled \$1.6 million, a decrease of 89.3% from 2017 activity.
+For those without an HRA, OPERS initiated automatic reimbursements of premiums paid through pension deduction.
+Premiums paid and transfer of balances to the HRA for 2019 totaled \$0.2 million, a decrease of \$1.5 million from 2018 activity.
 For more information on activity in member health care accounts, refer to the table on page 192 of the Statistical Section.